espressif/esp-idf/docs/en/api-reference/peripherals/lcd.rst

 -  ``RGB LCD panel`` - is simply based on a group of specific synchronous signals indicating where to start and stop a frame.
 -  ``Controller based LCD panel`` involves multiple steps to get a panel handle, like bus allocation, IO device registration and controller driver install.

-After we get the LCD handle, the remaining LCD operations are the same for different LCD interfaces and vendors.
+After we get the LCD handle, the remaining LCD operations are similar for different LCD interfaces and vendors.

 .. only:: SOC_LCD_RGB_SUPPORTED